wargame-engine/battle-forge/public/data/rules_skirmish.md

 Players should agree on whether area terrain can be seen through or just into (and out of).
 Dense woods could potentially block line of sight for all units except the ones waiting in ambush inside.

 # Powers
 Certain units in the game have access to call upon special powers.
-Special rules assigned to these units will note how many powers these units can use and how many they may attempt to prevent from being used.
-Powers that are available to use can be found in a faction's roster.
+Special rules assigned to these units will note how many powers these units may cast and how many it may attempt to stop from being cast.
+Available powers are listed in each faction's roster.
 ## Using Powers
-To cast Powers, a unit must perform a special action called the Power action.
-Then for each power the unit attemps to use, roll a D10 and add the unit's current Shock count.
+A unit may cast Powers by performing a special action called the Power action.
+To use a power, roll a D10 and add the unit's current Shock count.
 If the result is equal to or less than the power's cast value it is successful.
-On a roll of a 10, that unit immediately gains 2 Shock.
+On a roll of a 10, the casting unit immediately gains 2 Shock.
 A unit may only successfully cast each power once per turn.
-If this model is locked in Melee, it may only target units in the combat.
-It may not otherwise target enemy units in melee with friendly units.
+If the casting unit is Locked in Melee, it may only target units it is Locked in Melee with.
+It may not otherwise target enemy units Locked in Melee with friendly units.
 ## Stopping Powers
-A model may attempt to stop a Power being used within 24\".
-To do so, roll a D10 and if the value is equal to or lower than the rolled value for the test, the power is stopped.
+When an enemy unit casts a Power, the opposing player may select a unit within 24\" to stop the Power.
+To stop a power, roll a D10.
+If the result is equal to or less than the casting result, the power is stopped.
 ## Power Specialties
 Some powers are arranged into specialties.
 These are groups of powers that fit a certain theme and are learned together.
 Before the game, a unit with the ability to use Powers may pick one specialty from which they can cast any Powers throughout the game.
-Units may always cast Powers that are listed as having no specialty as they are available to all casters regardless of the specialty.
+Some Powers are listed as having no specialty.
+These Powers are available to all casters regardless of picked specialty.

 # Force Building
 For a full game, the following force building restrictions apply.
 For casual or beginner games, feel free to simply pay the points for any units you wish to bring and ignore force building restrictions.
 ## Points Limit